Muratmz/Voltage-Temp-Monitor-STM32F303R8/README.md

 # Voltage-Temp-Monitor-STM32F303R8
 this is an example of STM32F303R8 to monitor 10 channels of board voltage,
-one channel of STM32 chip temperature ,and one channel of external ADC for RTD Temp capture. all the voltages and temerature data are print by uart with ASCII
+one channel of STM32 chip temperature ,and one channel of external ADC （ADS1220）for RTD Temp capture. all the voltages and temerature data are print by uart with ASCII
 check the links below for  MCU datasheet and related resources
 http://www.stmcu.org/document/list/index/category-466